TID-Lab/aggie/README.md

   - This installs node-migrate globally.
 1. To start server, run `npm start`.
   - In your terminal, a user and password were generated.
 You will use these credentials to log into the application.
 Example: `"admin" user created with password "password"`.
-1. Navigate to `localhost:3000` in your browser.
+1. Navigate to `https://localhost:3000` in your browser.
   - This will show you the running site.
 Login with the user name and password from your terminal mentioned above.
+  - If you did not set up the SSL certificate, use `http://localhost:3000` instead

 ## Maintenance
 1. To run migrations run `migrate`.